Our Science:

 As shown below, our TRH-based compounds are uniquely dual acting – they deliver potent inhibition of TRH-DE in combination with selective high affinity for TRH receptors in the brain.
 Moreover, these compounds do not bind to pituitary TRH receptors that mediate TRH’s endocrine effects.

-Neuropath’s TRH-based compounds provide an attractive opportunity to deliver the neurotherapeutic effects of central TRH activation without inducing endocrine side effects.
+Takeaway: Neuropath’s TRH-based compounds provide an attractive opportunity to deliver the multifactorial neurotherapeutic effects of TRH without inducing endocrine side effects.